Cartesian coordinate system: History

 The adjective Cartesian refers to the French mathematician and philosopher René Descartes, who published this idea in 1637 while he was resident in the Netherlands.
 It was independently discovered by Pierre de Fermat, who also worked in three dimensions, although Fermat did not publish the discovery.
 The French cleric Nicole Oresme used constructions similar to Cartesian coordinates well before the time of Descartes and Fermat.

 Both Descartes and Fermat used a single axis in their treatments and have a variable length measured in reference to this axis.
 The concept of using a pair of axes was introduced later, after Descartes' La Géométrie was translated into Latin in 1649 by Frans van Schooten and his students.
 These commentators introduced several concepts while trying to clarify the ideas contained in Descartes's work.

-The development of the Cartesian coordinate system would play a fundamental role in the development of the calculus by Isaac Newton and Gottfried Wilhelm Leibniz.
+The development of the Cartesian coordinate system played a fundamental role in the development of the calculus by Isaac Newton and Gottfried Wilhelm Leibniz.
 The two-coordinate description of the plane was later generalized into the concept of vector spaces.

 Many other coordinate systems have been developed since Descartes, such as the polar coordinates for the plane, and the spherical and cylindrical coordinates for three-dimensional space.

 Description

 One dimension

-Choosing a Cartesian coordinate system for a one-dimensional space—that is, for a straight line—involves choosing a point O of the line (the origin), a unit of length, and an orientation for the line.
-An orientation chooses which of the two half-lines determined by O is the positive and which is negative; we then say that the line "is oriented" (or "points") from the negative half towards the positive half.
-Then each point P of the line can be specified by its distance from O, taken with a + or − sign depending on which half-line contains P.

-A line with a chosen Cartesian system is called a number line.
-Every real number has a unique location on the line.
-Conversely, every point on the line can be interpreted as a number in an ordered continuum such as the real numbers.
+An affine line with a chosen Cartesian coordinate system is called a number line.
+Every point on the line has a real-number coordinate, and every real number represents some point on the line.

+There are two degrees of freedom in the choice of Cartesian coordinate system for a line, which can be specified by choosing two distinct points along the line and assigning them to two distinct real numbers (most commonly zero and one).
+Other points can then be uniquely assigned to numbers by linear interpolation.
+Equivalently, one point can be assigned to a specific real number, for instance an origin point corresponding to zero, and an oriented length along the line can be chosen as a unit, with the orientation indicating the correspondence between directions along the line and positive or negative numbers.
+Each point corresponds to its signed distance from the origin (a number with an absolute value equal to the distance and a + or − sign chosen based on direction).

+A geometric transformation of the line can be represented by a function of a real variable, for example translation of the line corresponds to addition, and scaling the line corresponds to multiplication.
+Any two Cartesian coordinate systems on the line can be related to each-other by a linear function (function of the form $x \mapsto ax + b$) taking a specific point's coordinate in one system to its coordinate in the other system.
+Choosing a coordinate system for each of two different lines establishes an affine map from one line to the other taking each point on one line to the point on the other line with the same coordinate.